maxmeffert/ThreatModelingPrimer/ThreadModelingPrimer.md

 Accuracy and completeness of an information must be assured over its lifetime.
 * __Availability__
 An Information must be avaiblabe when needed.

+_*FYI: The terms security attributes/properties/aspects/criteria may also be used._

 ---